 The Investment Committee and the Board of Directors valued the loan to ADD-A-MAN, LLC at the principal amount of the loan.
+This loan was repaid in November 2006.
 The Company invested \$100,000 in notes and accounts receivable of Lifestyle Innovations, Inc. with a face value of approximately \$1,200,000 in June 2006.
 These obligations are expected to ultimately be converted into common stock.
-The Investment Committee and the Board of Directors valued this investment at its cost of \$100,000 at June 30, 2006.
+The Investment Committee and the Board of Directors valued this investment at its cost of \$100,000 at September 30, 2006.
+The Company made a follow-on loan to Special Projects Group in July 2006 and the Investment Committee and the Board of Directors valued this investment at its cost of \$50,000 at September 30, 2006.